 Social connectedness is imperative to the healing process following a cancer diagnosis and treatment.

-“Many cancer patients may feel as though their loved ones and friends can’t quite understand what they’re going through, or want to avoid putting any strain on their personal relationships,” said Luehring.
+“Many cancer patients may feel as though their loved ones and friends can’t quite understand what they’re going through, or want to avoid putting any strain on their personal relationships,” Luehring says.
 “That’s where support groups come in.”

 Feelings of anger, vulnerability, fear, sadness, and uncertainty are normal and healthy responses to cancer.
 Connecting with fellow cancer survivors through local and online support groups allows survivors to navigate their emotions honestly and openly, and serves as an important reminder that they are not alone.